danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

 legend('topleft', levels(map$Sample.Group), pch=c(16,1,17,2,15,15), col=GROUP.COLORS, cex=.75)
 ```

-You should now have a plot that looks approximately like this:
+You should now have a plot that looks approximately like this, but with fewer samples and with ellipses:

 <img src="../../supporting_files/Tutorial05-final-beta-diversity-plot.png" width="600" />

+## Exercise 1
+- A. Change three things about your plot by modifying arguments in the calls to `plot`, `dataEllipse`, and/or `legend`.
+Describe how and why you made the changes, and what effect they had.
+Copy the command you ran and a screen capture of the figure to your worksheet.

 Now we will test for significant clustering of samples according to sample group, using the `adonis` function in the `vegan` package.
 The `adonis` function is specifically designed to test for association of beta diversity distances with study variables like sample groups.
 It is similar to the _PERMANOVA_ test, which is also popular in the ecology field.
 The study variables can be continuous or categorical.
 Copy this code into your `tutorial_06.r` file, save it, and then run the command.
 ```bash